 The Samsun Deportations

 Black Book: The Tragedy of Pontus

-Efthimios Couzinos: The young Greek man who hid in a hole for 515 days to escape the Kemalists
+Efthimios Couzinos: The Greek lad who hid in a hole for 515 days to escape the Kemalists

-Simeon Ananiades: A Greek lad hanged in Kemalsit Turkey
+Simeon Ananiades: A Greek lad hanged in Kemalist Turkey